Hydration Drinks for Hangovers: What Actually Helps?

 Why it works:

 Watermelon is 92% water and rich in L-citrulline, which may reduce muscle fatigue and support circulation.
-It’s light, hydrating, and naturally sweet.
+Its light, hydrating, and naturally sweet.

 Bonus: